-The actuarial valuation is filed with the Office of the Superintendent of Pensions for assessment as to whether the Plan is appropriately funded over time.
+The latest actuarial valuation as at December 31, 2023 was filed with the Office of the Superintendent of Pensions for assessment as to whether the Plan is appropriately funded over time.
 An actuarial valuation must be performed at least once every three years in accordance with the requirements of The Pension Benefits Act.
-The next actuarial valuation of the Plan will be completed as at December 31, 2020.
+The next actuarial valuation of the Plan will be completed as at December 31, 2024.